11 Meatless Monday Recipes Your Family Will Love

 Mish mash of roastable vegetables taking up space in your fridge?
 No problem.
 No flatbread, but you’ve got some pita or naan?
 Awesome sauce.
 Combine, and voila!

-Eight super simple steps (that include “Eat and rub your belly”) outline exactly how you turn your odds and ends into tonight’s quick supper.
+Eight super simple steps (that includes the last step to “Eat and rub your belly”) outline exactly how you turn your odds and ends into tonight’s quick supper.

 What are your plans?